ElizabethBrooks/freeCount/README.md

 # freeCount

-These are R shiny applications provide a framework for analyzing biological data produced by genomic sequencing technologies, such as RNA-seq.
+These are R Shiny applications provide a framework for analyzing biological data produced by genomic sequencing technologies, such as RNA-seq.
 Users are guided through biological data assessment, processing and analysis.
 The different analyses available include differential expression (DE), network, and functional analysis.

-## Shiny Applications & Features
+## freeCount Tools & Features
-* **freeCount DA**: **D**E **A**nalysis
+* **DA**: **D**E **A**nalysis
 	* Clustering analysis using distance based PCA and MDS
 	* Exact tests with edgeR
 	* ANOVA like analysis using GLMs with edgeR